max-kay/bachelor_thesis/report/main.typ

   &= rho(arrow(x)) * rho(-arrow(x))
 $

-The diffraction pattern from an experiment using a disordered crystal not only contains the Bragg peaks but a diffuse pattern in between the peaks.
+The diffraction pattern from an experiment using a disordered crystal not only contains the Braggs peaks but a diffuse pattern in between the peaks.
 This diffuse part of the diffraction pattern contains information about the correlations described in the section on disordered crystals.
-If the average structure is known, the difference between the Patternson function and the real PDF calculated from the measured pattern can be formed.
+If the average structure is known, the difference between the Patterson function and the real PDF calculated from the measured pattern can be formed.
-This function is called the difference pair distribution function #dpdf.
+This function is called the Difference Pair Distribution Function #dpdf.

 The PDF and #dpdf can be calculated from measurements from powder diffraction.
 This, however, leads to a loss of information because powder diffraction inherently averages the measurement radially.

-The 3D-PDF need to be measured from more complicated single crystal experiments using scaning techniques, but allow more information to be gained from the data analysis.
+The 3D-PDF needs to be measured from more complicated single crystal experiments using scanning techniques, but allows more information to be gained from the data analysis.

 The 3D-#dpdf can be used by programs like Yell to find the local correlations of structure. @Yell